How to Keep Your Cat Out of Trouble

 Should your cat decide to come visit you and lay down next to the roller wheels on your chair, that could put them in jeopardy.
 If you were unaware of your cat’s presence and rolled your chair, a paw or a tail could be run over.
 Take care to look before you roll.

-There are chairs that swivel but do not roll.
-Here is an example of one:
+There are chairs that swivel but do not roll, so that is something you may want to look into.

 Recliners are very comfortable.
 However, just imagine you are relaxing in your recliner and your cat decides to lie down in the bottom of the recliner or underneath the foot rest.
 When you go to get up and lower the foot rest, your pet could be injured.